-Scoliosis is a condition that describes a sideways curvature of the spine that gives an “S” or “C” appearance of the spine rather than a straight “I”.
+Getting Scoliosis treatment early is important.
+Scoliosis is a condition that describes a sideways curvature of the spine.
+It normally gives an “S” or “C” appearance of the spine rather than a straight “I”.
 This condition can result in the bones of the spine to turn (rotate) causing one shoulder, scapula (shoulder blade), or hip to appear higher than the other.
-The incidence of small spinal curves is very similar in boys and girls, but girls tend to have a progressively larger scoliotic curve that will need treatment.
+The incidence of small spinal curves is very similar in boys and girls, but girls tend to have a larger scoliotic curve that will need treatment.

 Cause of scoliosis

 In most cases of scoliosis, the actual cause isn’t known (idiopathic).
-However, there is a genetic component to its cause as scoliosis can occur in a number of people within a family.
+But, there is a genetic component to its cause as scoliosis can occur in a number of people within a family.

 Classification for scoliosis